Carr, Raiders beat Colts 23-20 to close in on playoff spot

 Carson Wentz was 16 of 27 for 148 yards and a touchdown, shaking off a slow start after he spent much of the week on the COVID-19 reserve list.

+“Definitely one of the weirdest weeks of my NFL career if not the weirdest,” Wentz said.
+“But we’re good, locked in the virtual meetings.
+Just different, wouldn’t say that’s the reason for the performance or the reason we lost today by any means.
+Just a strange, strange week.”

-Indianapolis grabbed its first lead of the game on a fluke play on its first possession of the second half.
+Wentz got his touchdown pass on a fortunate bounce for Indianapolis on its first possession of the second half.

 On first-and-10 at the Las Vegas 45, a scrambling Wentz threw the ball into a crowd at the goal line.
 Wide receiver Ashton Dulin and defensive backs Casey Hayward and Tre’von Moehrig all went up to make a play, and the ball popped up before landing in the arms of T.Y.
 Hilton for a 17-13 lead.